 Before You Make your first Weld

-- That you have been practicing your skills.
+- That you’ve been practicing your skills.

 After all you’ll be loading your machinery and towing down the highway and the last thing you want to do is cause injury or an accident because one of your welds failed.